-The Company's ability to produce 3D digital elevation models over large areas and with a high level of detail and accuracy results from its proprietary radar digital mapping technology.
+The Company's ability to produce multi-frequency radar imagery and 3D digital elevation models over large areas and with a high level of detail and accuracy results from its proprietary radar digital mapping technology.
 This technology remotely and simultaneously collects latitude, longitude, and elevation (x, y, and z coordinates) data with an extremely high level of efficiency relative to other mapping technologies.
-An added benefit of the radar technology is the ability to collect data in poor visibility conditions (night or overcast) and to fly at high altitudes, which facilitates a wide swath of data collection of 10 km.
-The Company's highest level of radar technology DEM product provides a vertical accuracy of up to 50 cm and horizontal resolution of up to 62.5 cm.
+An added benefit of the radar technology is the ability to collect data in poor visibility conditions (night or cloud cover) and to fly at high altitudes, which facilitates a wide swath of data collection.
+The Company's standard DEM product provides a vertical accuracy of up to 50 cm and imagery of a horizontal resolution of up to 62.5 cm.
+The P-band sensor provides the unique capability of foliage penetration, providing imagery of infrastructure typically hidden below forest canopy.
 Intermap believes it has a strong leadership position in the mapping industry as a result of its proprietary IFSAR radar technology.

-The Company operates two radar systems which consist of two X-band radar antennae coupled to a transmitter receiver and data storage system mounted in two Learjet 36A aircraft.
-A digital correlation process then extracts terrain height information used to geometrically correct the radar image.
+The Company operates two radar systems.
+Each system consists of two quad-polarimetric P-band antennae, two X-band radar antennae coupled to a transmitter receiver and data storage system.
+Both radar systems are mounted in Learjet 36A aircraft.
+The X-band system is configured in an IFSAR mode, the two images created are processed via a digital correlation process that extracts terrain height information used to geometrically correct the radar image.
 The radar technology uses GPS data, together with onboard laser-based inertial measurement data to attain highly accurate positioning control.
 The accuracy of the system's positioning information, along with careful baseline calibration, reduces the likelihood that additional location measurements are required in subsequent processing steps.